Participation deduction on capital gains

 In June 2012, the A. AG absorbed the B. AG and immediately acted as legal and fiscal successor.
 Thereupon, the A. AG applied for the participation exemption for the 3.93% of the shares which the B. AG held for more than a year.
 The cantonal tax administration denied the participation exemption with the reason that not 10% of shares were held in the D. AG for at least a year.
 Upon the objection of the A. AG however, the participation exemption was granted nevertheless.
 The FTA's legal means brought against the decision on the appeal were dismissed by the administrative court Zug, because the minimum amount of holding and minimum shareholding period are not connected according to the administrative court's view.

-This ruling was appealed by the FTA in front of the Federal Court.
-The Federal Court approved the appeal with its decision from February 22nd 2016.
+This decision was appealed by the FTA to the Federal Supreme Court.
+The Federal Supreme Court upheld the appeal in its decision of February 22, 2016.

 The following explanations show why the Federal Court took this decision: